AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-media-core-1-intro.md

 #### Profile specific guidance
-- When generated during a diagnostic examination a Media resource may contain the same identifier in `Media.identifier` as in the order or report connecting the resources that are related to a single request fulfilment workflow
+- When generated during a diagnostic examination a Media resource may contain the same identifier in `Media.identifier` as in the order or report connecting the resources that are related to a single request fulfilment workflow.